hanieas/fastapi-file-management-service/README.md

 ## Introduction

-This microservice is crafted to handle all file-related operations within our ecosystem efficiently.
-Leveraging MinIO for robust object storage and MySQL for managing file metadata, this service ensures high performance and reliability.
+This microservice is designed to manage all file-related tasks.
+It uses **MinIO** for object storage and **MySQL** for managing file metadata.
+We support chunk uploads for handling large files efficiently, with **Celery** running background tasks to ensure smooth performance.

 ## Technology Stack and Features